JoonDong2/Android/AWSLEDButton/README.md

 }
 </code></pre>

-## 2. create a policy named `LEDCtrPolicy` like below.
-This is attached temperary credentials about `authenticate role` of the Cognito ID Pool because the credentials created ouside of AWS IoT must get permissions about IoT access as a duplicate.
+## 2. Create a policy named `LEDCtrPolicy` like below.

+This is attached temperary credentials about `authenticate role` of the Cognito ID Pool because the credentials created ouside of AWS IoT must get permissions about IoT access as a duplicate, although these policies are defined in the IAM `Authenticated Role`.

-### Policy
+### `LEDCtrPolicy` Policy
 <pre><code>
 {
   "Version": "2012-10-17",